 Regardless of which score you refer to, chances are that your credit scores will all fall in a similar range to one another, presuming that the information reported to each agency is accurate and consistent.
 But what are credit score ranges, and what do they actually mean?

 FICO and VantageScore use the same scale to calculate credit scores, which will fall between 300 and 850.
 Your score can fall anywhere between “bad”, on the lower end, and “excellent” on the higher end with several other designations in between.

 The designation given to your credit score is important.
 This one word descriptor can carry a lot of weight when it comes to opening a new credit card account, applying for a car loan or seeking pre-approval for a home loan.

 Below is a breakdown of the typical credit score ranges and the common credit rating designations connected with each of these ranges:

 - Bad Credit Score: 300-549

 - Poor Credit Score: 550-619

 - Fair Credit Score: 620-679

 In most cases, lenders will be seeking borrowers with “Excellent” or “Good” credit.
 Even “Good” credit may limit some of your borrowing opportunities, particularly if your score falls on the lower end of the “Good” range.

-So now that we know how these credit scores are categorized, what do they actually mean?
+So now that I know how these credit scores are categorized, what do they actually mean?
 What factors really go into determining these scores?